WRAM Board of Directors

 Fun Fact: When she is not working at SfS or WRAM, she spends her free time training for and participating in obstacle course races around the country.

-Brit has just recently joined WRAM this year after attaining her Mass state wildlife rehab permit.
-She had been familiar with WRAM through her employment at Mass Audubon, and knew it was an organization she wanted to help out with where she could.
-She is currently attending Lesley University.
-Brit has a background in zookeeping and ecology.
-She comes from a farming family in Maine and has been caring for animals her entire life.
+Brit joined WRAM in 2017 after attaining their Mass state wildlife rehab permit.
+They had been familiar with WRAM through their employment at a local wildlife sanctuary, and knew it was an organization they wanted to help out with where they could.
+Brit is currently attending Lesley University and working part time with a herd of rowdy Alpacas and a pack of only slightly rowdier dogs.
+Brit has a background in zookeeping and ecology and comes from a farming family in Maine and has been caring for animals their entire life.

-In her spare time, Brit likes to garden and sew costumes for theatrical events.
-Halloween is her favorite holiday as she makes a lot of costumes and helps run a haunted house.
-She likes to think if she grew up in another world she would be a Hobbit.
+In their spare time, Brit likes to garden and sew costumes for theatrical events and haunted houses.
+Halloween is of course their favorite holiday.
+They like to think that if they grew up in another world they would be a Hobbit.

 Moira Ashleigh is a business owner of SolsticeSun Design, a company that creates web presences for the small business and non-profit sector, as well as a design and usability contractor for Database Designs, working on the Massachusetts Historical Commission websites.
 Moira is involved the local WordPress Community, and is on the volunteer organizing committee for WordCamp Boston.